Cohen's lawyer was first to suggest pardon with Trump attorneys

 It’s not clear how serious the discussions were.
 No pardon was forthcoming, and Cohen eventually broke with Trump and said publicly he would not accept a pardon if offered.

 Ryan, Cohen’s lawyer at the time, did not respond to a request for comment.
-Cohen spokesman Lanny Davis declined to comment, as did Trump lawyers Sekulow and Giuliani.
+Cohen spokesman Lanny Davis declined to comment, as did Trump lawyer Sekulow.

+But Giuliani said: "I cannot discuss conversations with other counsel other than to say anyone who asked me about pardons I repeated what President has said that pardons would not be considered at this time."

 Cohen is due to report to prison in early May for a three-year sentence.
 Last August, he pleaded guilty to eight charges, including lying to Congress about the timing of Trump Tower Moscow negotiations and paying hush money to two women who claimed to have had affairs with Trump.